R021T/README/CONTRIBUTING.md

 - You may want to [allow edits from maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to help with minor changes, such as fixing typos.

-Once you've submitted your ready-for-review PR, we'll review it.
-We may comment to ask for clarification or changes, so please check back in the next few days.
+- Once you've submitted your PR, our team will review it.
+We might comment to ask for clarifications or request changes, so please stay tuned and respond promptly within the next few days.

-To increase the chances that your PR is merged, please make sure that:
+- To increase the chances of your PR being merged, please ensure that:

-1. You've followed the guidelines above for associating your work with an issue.
+     1. Your work is associated with a specific issue, following the guidelines above.
-2. Your work is PEP8 linted.
+     2. Your code adheres to the PEP8 style guide.
-4. Your code snippets are correct, well-tested, and commented where necessary for understanding.
+     4. Your code snippets are correct, well-tested, and appropriately commented for better understanding.

-Once the PR is complete, we'll merge it!
-At.
+Once the PR is complete and meets the required criteria, we'll proceed to merge it!